mpenkov/ffmpeg-tutorial/README.md

 Main changes
 ------------

+* Added stuff to resample audio to correct output so it really works
 * Renamed includes, e.g. ffmpeg/avcodec.h --> libavcodec/avcodec.h
 * Work around deprecated functions and symbols (see below)
 * Initializing pointers to NULL on declaration.
 Some FFmpeg functions